Julius Hartt

-Julius Stephen Hartt (1869 – 1942) was an American music educator, pianist and founder of the Julius Hartt School of Music, known today as The Hartt School of West Hartford, Connecticut.
+Julius Stephen Hartt (1869 – 1942) was an American music educator, pianist and founder of the Julius Hartt School of Music, known today as The Hartt School (which is located at the University of Hartford).
 His contributions to higher education in music in the Northeast were numerous.

 Early life

 Julius Hartt was born in 1869 in Boston, Massachusetts, into a Baptist family.
 His Father, Rev. Aaron Hartt, was a Baptist minister.

 Hartt studied piano with Carl Baermann Jr. and Louis Maas in Boston.
 He later studied in Berlin in 1890 with Ernst Jedliczka and Wilhelm Berger, and in Vienna.
 He was an assistant to Jedliczka while in Berlin.
 Centering around New England, Hartt established his earliest piano studios in Maine and Massachusetts.

 Boston and Maine

 Hartt taught music at the Collonnade Building in Brookline, Massachusetts in 1891, where he also resided.
 Hartt removed to the town of Skowhegan, Maine about 1893, where he taught piano lessons and music theory.
 He also taught piano lessons in the city of Augusta, Maine, advertising the Leschetizky method.
 Hartt was organist at St. Mark's Episcopal Church in Augusta from 1896 to 1897 and choirmaster and organist at the Congregational Church in Augusta before 1901.
 He was a founder of the Augusta Musical Chorus and collaborated with the Cecilia Club in Augusta, which promoted concerts of local and international performers including tenor J.C.
 Bartlett in 1899.